Delhi-London AI flight delayed after ants found in business class | Business

 The AI-111 flight departed from the Delhi airport at around 5.20 pm instead of its scheduled departure time of 2 pm, they said.

-According to the sources, ants were found in a section of the business class just before the plane was about to take off.
+According to the sources, ants were found in a section of the business class just before the plane was about to take off for London.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)